Retainers after braces: what are teeth retainers used for?

 How much do removable and fixed retainers cost in the UK?

-We have established the importance of wearing dental retainers after braces, but you’re probably still worrying about how much retainers cost.
-The price of dental retainers can vary depending on whether they are fixed or removable.
-In addition, there are other factors that can influence the cost of retainers, such as the materials, the clinic or specialist you go to, etc. Below we show an estimate of prices for both permanent and removable retainers as a guide:
+The price of dental retainers after braces varies depending on fixed or removable options.
+Other factors that can influence the cost are the materials, the clinic or the specialist you visit.
+Below, we show an estimate of prices for both permanent and removable as a guide:

-• Cost of clear or removable retainers in the UK: between £60 - £200 approximately
+- Cost of one set of clear or removable retainers in the UK: between £60 - £200 approximately

 You should note that these prices only include a single device, so the price will increase if you need more than one.